PISA

 5.3 Great Britain vs the United Kingdom

 The United Kingdom is the country referred to when correctly combining the results of England, Scotland, Wales and Northern Ireland.
-However, the regions of the United Kingdom listed by the OECD are “Great Britain:” England, Scotland, Wales and Northern Ireland.
+However, the regions of the United Kingdom listed by the OECD are “Great Britain:” followed by England, Scotland, Wales and Northern Ireland.
 Northern Ireland isn’t part of Great Britain.

 Code